 They either buy small quantities of coffee beans or consume them within two weeks after opening the package.

-Whatever be the case of yours; using old coffee beans results into sour espresso shots that taste like old rotten beans.
+Whatever your case; using old coffee beans results in sour espresso shots that taste like old rotten beans.

 Using Cheap Water

 As the saying goes that the taste of water is directly proportional to its quality, so it’s obvious that poor water is a major cause of a sour espresso.\

 But what makes water good or bad?
 There are many factors along with contaminants and chemicals that can make a bad impact on the taste of your coffee.

 If you drink coffee every day, then it’s obvious that you don’t want to use tap or distilled water.